- Games, Toys, and Hobbies»

 One-offs: Slurry Tenders and Engineer's Train

-Wagons of the early British Rail (as opposed to British Railways, 1948-1965) era, late 1960s onward to the mid-1980s, an extensive range of vehicle images and numerical reference (building numbers, running numbers, diagram numbers).
+British Rail era wagons (as opposed to British Railways, 1948-1965) 1980s onward to the mid-1990s, an extensive range of vehicle images and numerical reference (building numbers, running numbers, diagram numbers).
 There's nothing like accuracy in presentation to offset your model-making skills under critical eyes (beware the 'rivet-counters'!).
 David Larkin presents the wagon-building programme in jaw-dropping detail.

 The Beginner's Guide Weathering with the February 2012 edition of Hornby Magazine (Ian Allen Publishing Ltd);